 2. Next, you will implement page replacement, enabling your kernel to

-frame to satisfy a page fault.
-Demand paging and page replacement
+satisfy a page fault.
+Demand paging and page replacement together

-together allow your kernel to "overbook" memory by executing more
+allow your kernel to "overbook" memory by executing more processes

-processes than would fit in machine memory at any one time, using page
+than would fit in machine memory at any one time, using page faults to

-faults to "juggle" the available physical page frames among the larger
+multiplex the available physical page frames among the larger number

-number of process virtual pages.
-If it is implemented correctly,
+of process virtual pages.
+If it is implemented correctly, virtual

-virtual memory is undetectable to user programs unless they monitor
+memory is undetectable to user programs unless they monitor their own

 The operating system kernel works together with the machine's